Pharks01/alx-system_engineering-devops/0x00-shell_basics/README.md

-listing content in a long format listing all contents in long format including hidden contents listing files' digitally including hidden file
+listing content in a long format listing all contents in long format including hidden contents listing files' digitally including hidden file creating a directory in a directory at once